Teething….fun times! With the right baby teething toys and gels it’s not that bad, not going to lie it still has some terrible nights.

 Best Teething Oil/Gel

 Not only should you have a handful of teething toys on hand when your child is teether I highly suggest applying some teething gel/oil on those really bad days.
 We usually rub it on his gums with our finger and then he usually starts biting our finger, which always to feel for any teeth/changes.
 Another option is to rub some teething gel on a pacifier, we do this when he won’t let us put our fingers in his mouth.

 Most teething gels/oils are safe to use several times a day.
 Just make sure to read the packaging.
 Here are the two types of organic teething gels & tooth oils we have used.
-I can’t say I have a preference in one over the other.
+I can’t say I have a preference for one over the other.

 - Best Teething Gel: Mommy’s Bliss Organic Little Gums Soothing Massage Gel